 “A good way to start is talking about your own financial situation.
-You might mention that you recently had a lawyer draft a will, create a revocable trust and prepare a document with medical directives.
-You can use as a way of asking your parents if they’ve taken similar steps.
+You might mention that you recently had a lawyer draft a will, create a revocable trust, and prepare a document with medical directives.
 You can also tell them how important having such documents in place is if they even can’t manage on their own.
 This is also a good way to talk about debt.
 If you worked through a debt, or have a close friend who did, you can tell the story in a way that inspires your parents to confront their own balance sheet.”

 If Giving Your Parents Direct Financial Support

 According to MoneyUnder30.com, one in five Millennials provide financial support to their parents.
 Furthermore, “On average, the young adults who find themselves taking care of mom and dad carry $63,000 of their own personal debt.”

 Sending money to your parents on a monthly basis can be a costly business, especially in the face of large debts due to mortgages and student loans.

 The best way to bring this up with your parents is to first calculate your expenses, then come up with a dollar figure to provide for your parents that is affordable.
 Allow your parents to discuss paying you back at some point, but assume the loan you give them is a sunken cost, just in case.
 Ask yourself how much can you give them knowing it may not come back.
 Give your bank a call or head down to your local branch; oftentimes your bank will help you with the process as part of their services for your business.

 Some Things That Can Start Today and Cost Nothing

 Finally, here are some things to help with around the house that will save hundreds to thousands of dollars for your parents: